OICR/softeng-blog/_posts/junjun_zhang/2017-09-27-dag-db-with-version-control-in-elasticsearch.md

 After all the changes have been applied to the database, a version controlled DAG DB would allow us travel back in time, access the DAG as if there were no change made at all.
-It's also possible to retrieve all historic revisions of a particular entity, and find out what exact change had made to it at each revision.
+It's also possible to retrieve all historic revisions of a particular node, and find out what exact change had made to it at each revision.

 If all that sounds like magic to you, or you may think it's going to be too hard to implement